yupence/CDNN-traffic-saliency/README.md

 The folder includes: fixdata, traffic videos, traffic frames.You need to extract each frame from videos and put it in traffic frames folder.

+use extract_frames.py to get all frames.

+use gen_fixation.py to generate some fixation maps.

+use evaluation.py to evaluate the model's performance

 ## CDNN requirements
 * Pytorch 1.4.0